cyberphone/I-JSON-Number-System/README.md

 };
 ```
 where `value` is a decimal number.
 The `DOMString` declarator means that the value is
-to be expressed as a JSON/JavaScript string.
+to be expressed as a JSON/ECMAScript String.

 ### Open Banking UK
 The following JSON extract from the Open Banking API shows that monetary